catpea/catpea-project/database/furkies-purrkies/poem-1662/index.md

 chapter: 11
 ---

-“By the time a fat man turned to bone, the skinny guy will be long gone” -- My Grandma
+“By the time a fat man turns to bone, the skinny guy will be long gone” -- My Grandma

 Obesity is not a problem, if you fix it right now,